software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Daily Scrum

 The Daily Scrum is a 15-minute event, commonly held on daily basis.
 The purpose of the Daily Scrum is for the Scrum Team to inspect and adapt its progress.
+The Scrum Master is typically in charge of facilitating the meeting.
 During the event each team member typically answers the following three questions:

 1. What did you do previously?
 2. What will you do next?